The Exceptional Real Estate Content Marketing Guide

 Type in a keyword related to a piece of content you’d like to produce.
 I’ll enter “commercial real estate” as an example.

-Click “Add” and “Give Me Blog Ideas” afterwards.
+Click “Add” and “Give Me Blog Ideas” afterward.

 You can then click through the various content ideas it generated for inspiration.